notarock/linux-conf/README.md

-# ARCH-CONF
+# Linux dotfiles

-This is my current arch-linux configuration as of APRIL 2018
+This is my current configuration as of Septembre 2018

 ### How to install

-To get all the programs that I use frequently, just cat the dependencies list onto your package manager's `install` command like this:
+To get all the programs that I use frequently, just cat the dependencies list into your package manager's `install` command like this:

 ``` bash